HyeonJaeKim/price-tracker-PSN-Xbox/README.md

 # price-tracker-PSN-Xbox
-Price tracker that web scrapes PSN and Xbox's online stores for sales
+Price tracker that web scrapes PSN and Xbox's online stores for sales using Python